Lori (historic province): Modern and contemporary times

 From the 16th until the 17th centuries, the mountainous regions of Lori were ruled by Armenian melik-feudals.
 Thus, in the 16th century, the ruler of Lori was Melik-Nazar who, in 1602, received a royal edict from King Abbas the Great of Persia, affirming his long-time rights to rule over the region.

 After the 1555 Peace of Amasya, Lori passed under the Safavids' control, administratively being integrated into the Kingdom of Kartli-Kakheti.
 When Abbas the Great displaced an estimated 250,000 people from Eastern Armenia during the 1604 "Great Sürgün", the population of Lori was also deported.
 A contemporary of the events, Arakel of Tabriz, left the following record in the mid-17th century:

 After 1747, Kakheti, as well as Kartli, seceded from Iran.
-From 1762 onwards, Lori formed part of the Georgian Kingdom united by Herculius II.
+From 1762 onwards, Lori formed part of the Georgian Kingdom united by Heraclius II.

 In 1771, traveler Johann Anton Güldenstädt wrote:

-In 1801, it united with Russia (along with Georgia), forming the Dynasty of Lori-Pambak.
-According to Giovanni Guaita: "Russia thus receives part of the territory of ancient Armenia, i.e. Lori and Dilijan along with Artsakh".
+In 1801, Lori, along with Georgia, was annexed by Russia.
+It was made a part of the distantsiya (a type of administrative unit at the time) of Lori-Pambak.
+In 1840, Lori-Pambak was turned into an uchastok (police prefecture) and soon after made a part of the Alexandropol district of the Erivan Governorate.
+In 1862, Lori was a part of the Tiflis district.
+In 1880, it was an uchastok within the Borchaly district of the Tiflis Governorate.
+After the collapse of the Russian Empire, Lori was among the districts disputed between the newly formed republics of Armenia and Georgia.
+Armenia and Georgia fought a brief war over the disputed territories in December 1918, and Lori was turned into a neutral zone through British mediation.
+After the Soviet takeover of both countries, Lori became a part of Soviet Armenia.

 Culture

 Two mountain vishapakars have been preserved in Lori.

 The region was a center of Armenian monastic life.
 In the early 5th century, Mesrop Mashtots visited Tashir.
 According to S. Peter Cowe, he sought to spread literacy among the Armenian population in an effort to preserve their authenticity after the region was captured from Armenia.

 Among the medieval monasteries, there are such famous landmarks as Odzun, the Holy Mother of God Church of Kurtan, Tormak in Gulagarak, Jrashen in Vardablur and Bardzrakadh in Dsegh.
 The 6th-century basilica of Odzun is of a special cultural value.
 In the 10th century, the monasteries of Sanahin and Haghpat, major historical monuments of Armenia, were built in the east of the Tashir-Dzorakert Kingdom.
 Lori was home to such representatives of the Armenian culture as Hovhannes Sarkavag, Grigor Tuteordi, David Kobayretsi, Anania Sanahentsi, etc.

-In the first decades of the 13th century North-Western Armenia (which was under the Zakarian Dynasty's rule) saw a period of an economic and cultural boom.
+In the first decades of the 13th century North-Western Armenia (which was under the Zakarian dynasty's rule) saw a period of an economic and cultural boom.
 The event played a crucial role in the 13th-century history of the Armenian church, solidifying the Chalcedonians' positions while simultaneously approximating the two denominations.